VHS Revival Revisits Mary Harron’s adaptation of Bret Easton Ellis’s controversial novel.

 Evelyn, I’m sorry.
 I just, uh… you’re not terribly important to me. -Patrick Bateman

 Of course, it wasn’t easy for Harron, and Lion’s Gate even went as far as announcing DiCaprio’s involvement in the movie at Cannes in the summer of 1998, which came as a shock to both the actor and director.
-Speaking of the incident, Harron said, “When you’re trying to get your film financed, you’re up against a bunch of people who don’t care anything about that.
+Speaking of the incident in an interview with The Guardian, Harron said, “When you’re trying to get your film financed, you’re up against a bunch of people who don’t care anything about that.
 Most of the time they don’t care if the cast is appropriate or not, and movies have sunk like that.”

 The problem was, Bale just wasn’t famous enough to please the movie’s money men, who would counter Harron’s claim that DiCaprio wasn’t ‘remotely right [for the part]” by throwing practically every name in Hollywood at her.
 “We had a huge battle over it,” Harron continued.
 “They would’ve taken almost anybody over Christian.”
 The fact that there was something “very boyish about [DiCaprio]” meant nothing to those pulling the production strings.
 They had decided on their man and were refusing to budge.